French Immersion Program

 French Immersion programming benefits the cognitive and social development of students, as well as their opportunities for career advancement.
 Research demonstrates that students who successfully complete a French Immersion program attain functional bilingualism while doing as well as, or better than, their unilingual peers in the content areas of curriculum, including English Language Arts.

-- School Act, Section 5 (3): Subject to the approval of the minister, a board may permit an educational program to be provided in a language other than as provided under subsections (1) and (2).
+- School Act (PDF), Section 5 (3): Subject to the approval of the minister, a board may permit an educational program to be provided in a language other than as provided under subsections (1) and (2).

 Policy in full